pacoispaco/coral/notes-taxonomy-representation.md

 identify organisms, but names should also convey the evolutionary position of taxa in the great and continously ongoing process of evolution.

-For birders keeping track of which birds they've seen they need to decide which taxonomy, or list, they should use as the base for their personal lists.
+For amateur naturalists, like birders, keeping track of which birds they've seen they need to decide which taxonomy, or list, they should use as the base for their personal lists.

 These two purpuses, that of the scientific community and that of amateur naturalists, have started to overlapse with the advent of software and online